exploratory-io/book/tutorials/flight2.md

 ## Filtering with Date Function

-Let's filter to keep only the flights which flew the dates greater than January 5th, 2015.
+Let's filter to keep only the flights which flew on the dates greater than January 5th, 2015.

 ```
 filter(FL_DATE  >= as.Date("2015-01-05") & FL_DATE <= as.Date("2015-01-10"))